Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Appendix

-\paragraph{\textbf{Duplicated Images.}} Lastly, we observed three separate users posting the same image independently, rather than as part of a single cascade.
-This behavior, illustrated in Fig.~\ref{fig:duplicated-posts}, may suggest some level of coordination between these users.
+\paragraph{Duplicated Images.} Lastly, we observed three separate users posting the same image independently, rather than as part of a single cascade.
+This behavior, illustrated in Fig.~\ref{fig:duplicated-posts}, reinforces the idea of strong coordination between these users.
 The image portrays a conservative narrative, showing an alleged support of the black community to the Republican Presidential candidate.
-Interestingly, the duplicated image shown in Figure~\ref{fig:duplicated-posts} traces back to a Reddit post from four years ago (see \textit{Appendix}).
+Interestingly, the duplicated image shown in Figure~\ref{fig:duplicated-posts} traces back to a Reddit post from four years ago.\footnote{ \url{https://www.reddit.com/r/TheRightCantMeme/comments/h9ihh8/see_these_black_people_speak_for_all_black_people/}}

-\paragraph{\textbf{Multi-Platform.}} In addition to $\mathbb{X}$/Twitter, coordinated users promoted several websites and the YouTube channel \texttt{@MediaOpinion0}, associated with the website Boveed News.
+\paragraph{\textbf{Cross-Platform.}} In addition to $\mathbb{X}$/Twitter, coordinated users promoted several websites and the YouTube channel \texttt{@MediaOpinion0}, associated with the website Boveed News.
 We provide an extract of the YouTube channel homepage in Figure~\ref{fig:youtube-account}.
 Interestingly, the logo of this YouTube channel appears on the clone websites promoted by the coordinated network (see Fig. \ref{fig:clone-websites}), indicating multiple efforts to promote \texttt{@MediaOpinion0} via several websites and $\mathbb{X}$ accounts.
 Although some of the websites have been taken down, \texttt{@MediaOpinion0} is still active on YouTube, with over $30$K engagements received so far.
-Overall, these findings surface the evidence of a multi-platform IO spanning $\mathbb{X}$, YouTube, and the Web.
+Overall, these findings surface the evidence of a cross-platform IO spanning $\mathbb{X}$, YouTube, and the Web.